Code Reviews Matter a Freaking Lot

 Responsibility

 So first things first: reserve time.
 A code review can take anywhere from 5 minutes all the way up to a whole day (with sprawling changes).
-If any piece of code is going to surpass 1 hour of your time, it’s probably too big to be reviewed in one go.
-Ask the code owner to split it into smaller pieces — everyone will win at this step.
+If any piece of code is going to take more than 1 hour of your time, it’s probably too big to be reviewed in one go.
+Ask the author to split it into smaller pieces — everyone will win at this step.

 So, with that said, one good code review realistically can take from 10 to 60 minutes.
 As a skill, this can be trained, and the more reviews you do, the faster you will be.